kidwellj/victorian-smarthome/README.md

 Given the fact that most of our floors are suspended timber over bare earth, my current project in process is to deploy a series of wifi soil moisture sensors under the floors in key locations to test for unexpected water ingress which might damage floor joists.
 I had to remove all the joists under our front room which were above an cellar, but most joists in the house are still sound, and these are giant hand-hewn oak beams more than a century old.
 I'm hoping a bit of tech can ensure that I can proactively monitor for broken things that might be unnoticed at first like rainwater guttering but which could cause unexpected and unnecessary damage.

+I'm currently looking at using a mesh of https://github.com/rbaron/b-parasite devices for this purpose.

 ### (2) airflow, fans, etc.

 We need to, long term, dry out the cellar a bit with some better airflow.
 I'd like to run a good cross-flow ventilation system, and the most sustainable options would involve air heat recovery and dehumidification.
 So you draw air into the room with a low-energy fan, dehumidify the incoming air (rather than the room) and extract heat before venting humid air out.
 You can see a commercial version of this which is sold by [VapourFlow](https://www.vapourflow.com/product-category/basement-ventilation/) with h/t to Pete Ward for recommending them.
 Their solutions are a bit too expensive for my taste, and they don't interface with DIY home monitoring, so a bit too proprietary for my taste.
 I'm planning to wire up fans and dehumidifiers in a similar kind of system, but using HA and Node Red as the brains rather than the fan so it can be replaced easily and inexpensively.
 Research pending, I'll share when I do some prototyping.